This file MUST be edited with the ‘visudo’ command as root.

 Finding Linux servers heavily reliant on Sudo rules for daily management tasks is a common occurrence.
 While not necessarily bad, Sudo rules can quickly become security’s worst nightmare.
 Before discussing the security implications, let’s first discuss what Sudo is.

 What is Sudo?
-Sudo, which stands for “super user do!,” is a program that allows a user’s execution of commands as other users, most commonly as root, the “administrator” equivalent for Linux operating systems; think “runas” for WIndows.
-Sudo enables the implementation of a least privilege model, in which users are only given rights to run certain elevated commands based on what’s necessary to complete their job.
-Without Sudo we would need to log into the server or desktop as root to perform an update, change network settings, remove users, or perform any other privileged task.
+Sudo, which stands for “superuser do!,” is a program that allows a user’s execution of commands as other users, most commonly as root, the “administrator” equivalent for Linux operating systems; think “runas” for Windows.
+Sudo enables the implementation of the least privilege model, in which users are only given rights to run certain elevated commands based on what’s necessary to complete their job.
+Without Sudo, we would need to log into the server or desktop as root to perform an update, change network settings, remove users, or perform any other privileged task.
 Nothing bad could come from that right?

 A Brief Education of Sudo

 This post isn’t about how Sudo is a bad program, but instead Sudo’s common misconfiguration.
 Some Linux shops use LDAP for the centralization of Sudo rules for a machine, but, commonly the file /etc/sudoers is the standard method of management.
 This file may look intimidating, but for the sake of this post, we are only going to talk about how users are assigned rules.